 Applying for the Ashridge Doctorate in Organisational Change programme

-If you wish to join our cohort on the 21st of March 2018, please ensure you submit your application no later than January 8th 2018.
+Due to a limited number of spaces remaining for the cohort starting on the 21st of March 2018, please ensure you submit your application as soon as possible, and no later than January 8th 2018.

 The application process involves:

 Attendance at a programme Open Day, where you will meet the Faculty and other prospective participants and have a private meeting with a member of Faculty

 An interview with a member of staff to discuss your application, and determine your ability to meet the challenges of this highly demanding programme

 The successful completion of an Acceptance Paper, which outlines your reasons for applying and your initial ideas about your inquiry